frenselw/spin-selector/readme.md

 The entire application runs in a single HTML file with no backend or installation required, making it incredibly portable and easy to use.

+## Motivation and Inspiration

+This project is inspired by the excellent online tool, Wheel of Names.

+The primary motivation for creating SpinSelector was the need for a faster, offline-capable alternative.
+In a classroom setting, waiting for a website to load can disrupt the flow of a lesson.
+SpinSelector was built to be a simple, portable, and incredibly fast tool that "just works" without an internet connection, allowing teachers and other users to get things done efficiently.

 ## Features

 - **Dynamic Wheel:** The wheel is generated instantly from your list of entries.